morind/cityzendata.github.io/_posts/2015-03-25-recognize_activity_accelerometer.md

 Each of these activities demonstrate characteristics that we will use to define the features of the model.
 For example, the plot for walking shows a series of high peaks for the y-axis spaced out approximately 0.5 seconds intervals, while it is rather a 0.25 seconds interval for jogging.
 We also notice that the range of the y-axis acceleration for jogging is greater than for walking, and so on.
-This analysis step is essential and **take time** to determine the best features to use for our model.
+This analysis step is essential and **takes time** to determine the best features to use for our model.

 We determine a window (a few seconds) on which we will compute all these features.